Breathing exercises for reducing stress and anxiety

 • increased physical energy

-• more balanced oxygen and carbon dioxide in your blood
+• more balanced levels of oxygen and carbon dioxide in your blood.

 There are many breathing techniques you can practise.
 Below are two examples you can try.